Actively Recruiting

 • Male or female subjects aged between 20 and 70 years old.

-• Fasting glucose 100 mg/dL, post-meal sugar 140 mg/dL, HbA1c 5.7, or diagnosed with type II diabetes (treated or untreated).
+• Fasting glucose of 100 mg/dL or higher, post-meal sugar of 140 mg/dL or higher, HbA1c of 5.7 or higher, or diagnosed type II diabetes.

-• Blood HDL 40 mg/dL (male) or 50 mg/dL (female) or on medication.
+• Blood HDL of 40 mg/dL or lower (male) or 50 mg/dL or lower (female) or currently under medication.

-• Agree to comply with all follow-up visits and fecal sample collection, storage, and delivery as per protocol.
+• Agree to comply with follow-up visits and fecal sample collection, storage, and delivery as per protocol.

 Not Eligible